rbdannenberg/arco/doc/ugens.md

 grains are taken to `dur` (float) in seconds.
 Current buffer samples are retained, and if `dur` increases, then the unknown samples (older than the original value of `dur`) are set to zero.

+`/arco/granstream/gain id gain` - Set the gain, a scale factor applied to each grain.
+If gain is set less than or equal to zero, `enable` it is equivalent to setting enable to false.
+The `granstream` must be both enabled and have a gain greater than zero to produce any grains.

 `/arco/granstream/polyphony id polyphony` - Set the number of grain generators per channel to `polyphony` (integer).